Any questions?

 • Q: Why haven’t I received my e-certificate?

-Your e-certificate will be sent to you within two working of successfully completing all elements of your course.
+Your eCertificate email will be sent to you approximately 2 weeks after successfully completing all elements of your course.

-If you’ve not received your e-certificate, please check:
+If you’ve not received your eCertificate email, please check:

-• It’s at least two working days since you completed your course and received confirmation that you’ve passed the assessments.
+• It’s at least 2 weeks since you completed your course and received confirmation that you’ve passed the assessments.
 As part of our regulatory processes, all qualifications go through a verification process before certificates are issued.
-This can take a couple of days to complete

 • You are looking in the correct email account.
-Your certificate will be sent to the email address that is registered on the course.
-This is the same email that you use to log into the course
+Your eCertificate download information will be sent to the email address that is registered on the course.

-• You have checked your junk and spam folders, to ensure your certificate has not ended up in one of these folders.
+• You have checked your junk and spam folders, to ensure your eCertificate email has not ended up in one of these folders.

-If you’ve checked each of these points and still have not received your certificate, please contact us.
+If you’ve checked each of these points and still have not received your eCertificate email, please contact us.

 • Q: Why can’t I access my e-certificate?